gonka-ai/gonka-docs/docs/Capabilities/Text-generation.md

 ### Which model should I use?
 We generally recommend that you default to using either `llama3.1-8B`.

-If your use case requires high intelligence or reasoning about images as well as text, we recommend you evaluate both `llama3.1-70B` and `llama3.1-405B`.
+If your use case requires high intelligence or reasoning about images as well as text, we recommend you evaluate `llama3.1-70B`.

 If your use case requires the fastest speed and lowest cost, we recommend `llama3.1-8B` since it is optimized for these aspects.

-We recommend using `llama3.1-8B` where you would have previously used `llama3.1-70B` as it is cheaper with higher intelligence.

 You can experiment in the playground to investigate which models provide the best price performance trade-off for your usage.
 A common design pattern is to use several distinct query types which are each dispatched to the model appropriate to handle them.